sunchengyi/Algorithms/README.md

     (SVD) can be used to implement the principal component analysis.

 - Intuition about the RMSprop and Adam optimizations.ipynb
-  Give my understanding about the two optimizations (uncompleted).
+  Give my understanding about the two optimizations.

 - SVM and Imbalanced Data
   Illustrate the conclusion that for hard margin classification (large 'C'), 'class_weight' plays no role.